Moreholidays January National Take the Stairs Day

 When is National Kazoo Day?
 This holiday is always observed on January 28

 It’s concert time.
 Dust off your favorite childhood musical instrument.
-People young and old love Kazoos.
+People young and old love whimsical Kazoos.
 They are fun and easy to play.
 You don’t have to have musical talent.
-National Kazoo Day, a January 28 holiday, celebrates the joy of this musical instrument.
+National Kazoo Day, a January 28 holiday.
+During this holiday, we celebrate the joy of this musical instrument.

 Alabama Vest of Macon Georgia made the first Kazoo in the 1840s.
 He conceived the Kazoo and had Thaddeus Von Clegg, a German clock master make it to his specifications.